Nikki Bella Living With Sister Brie & Daniel Bryan In Wake Of John Cena Rift

 Page Six is reporting that the pro wrestler recorded a video from the home that Brie Bella shares with her husband, former SmackDown Live manager and pro wrestler Daniel Bryan, and their baby daughter Birdie.

-Nikki Bella told her fans that she was living with her sister “for reasons you all know,” and admitted that she put on a few pounds since the break-up because she’s been “snacking a lot.”
+Nikki Bella told her fans that she was living with her sister “for reasons you all know” and admitted that she put on a few pounds since the breakup because she’s been “snacking a lot.”

 She then said that even though she has been going through a lot, she wanted to thank her fans “for all the support” they’ve been giving her.

-Nikki Bella also said that she looks forward to sharing the upcoming season of Total Bellas — which will focus on her life with her sister — on E!, which will premiere on May 20.
+Nikki Bella also said that she looks forward to sharing the experience on the upcoming season of Total Bellas — which will focus on her life with her sister — on E!, which will premiere on May 20.
 She said that she thinks that this season — the third — will be the best one yet, and she made clear that her breakup with John Cena will, in fact, be addressed on the season, however painful it is for her to see.

 Sweatpants sale at @birdiebee!
-Once they’re gone, they’re gone! ???? https://t.co/TGyuAO5gGQ pic.twitter.com/k6U4MNPbQs
+Once they’re gone, they’re gone!???? https://t.co/TGyuAO5gGQ pic.twitter.com/k6U4MNPbQs

 — Nikki & Brie (@BellaTwins) April 23, 2018

-For his part, John Cena has said that he “loves Nicole with all of his heart,” but he views his breakup with her as “a fact of life,” because everyone goes through highs and lows, and this just happens to be a low.
+For his part, John Cena has said that he “loves Nicole with all of his heart,” but he views his breakup with her as “a fact of life” because everyone goes through highs and lows, and this just happens to be a low.

 He also said that even though they’ve split up, he not only feels for her, he understands why she’s in so much pain.